atharvkarajgi/Python-Coursera/README.md

 # Python-Coursera
-My solutions to the Cousera Problems
+My solutions to the Coursera Problems